catalyst-cloud/catalystcloud-docs/source/best-practices.rst

 The following is the best practice section for the Catalyst Cloud documentation.
-These documents cover more than the best practices that pertain to just the Catalyst Cloud.
+These documents cover more than the best practices that pertain to just Catalyst Cloud.
 The general best practice pages contain information useful to use in a wider business context.
-We highly recommend reading through these sections before progressing further as the practices contained in them relate to all services you will find on the Catalyst Cloud.
+We highly recommend reading through these sections before progressing further as the practices contained in them relate to all services you will find on Catalyst Cloud.